pingcap/gdocwiki/README.md

 ## User Guide

 Gdocwiki combines a folder tree view in a sidebar (equivalent to drive.google.com) with a document viewer in the main panel (equivalent to docs.google.com, etc).
 Documents can be browsed and edited without opening (lots of) new tabs.
-This helps keep the user in flow.
+This helps the user stay in flow and understand the folder hierarchy.

 Gdocwiki also helps with understanding lots of documents.
 README files in a folder are automatically rendered to give an overview of a directory.
 Tags and folder hierarchy are shown wherever docs are shown.

 Gdocwiki defaults to a mobile-friendly HTML preview with comments.
 Switch to edit mode to start writing.
+On mobile this will link out to the Google Docs mobile app.

 ## Getting Started